 Again, think about what your website is about, the content, the features you need, and even what plugins you plan to use.
 Budget will also be part of your decision-making process, but if you are building a serious website, go for a premium theme.

 Very IMPORTANT!
 Make sure you get support and updates.
 Stay away from theme shops that only offer public forum support; meaning that support comes from other users only.
 If you are paying good money for that perfect WordPress theme, you want the theme creator to give you support directly.

 WordPress theme updates are also important so that features, styles, and even security bugs are kept up-to-date.
 It also ensures your theme has a longer lifespan.

 Apologies for getting a little nerdy here, but a poorly coded WordPress theme can have unforeseen and adverse effects on your website’s performance.
 If the author did not follow WordPress standards, you can also end up with potential problems that could end up giving you a security nightmare of getting hacked.
 As such, try to get a theme that adheres to the latest coding standards and safer practices.

-If you use a free theme from the WordPress.org, you are in better shape because each theme goes through a strict review process and must pass 100% before they allow it to go live.
-If there is a pro version, your chances that it will also have quality coding.
+If you use a free theme from WordPress.org, you are in better shape because each theme goes through a strict review process and must pass 100% before they allow it to go live.
+If there is a pro version, your chances are that it will also have quality coding.